darron/blog/_posts/2014-12-12-abusing-consul-exec-just-because.md

 Each node runs a [service check](https://www.consul.io/docs/agent/checks.html) every 60 seconds - we chose something simple that will always report true.

 I'm not sure if we're going to use it yet, but the possibilities with `consul exec` look pretty exciting to me.

+Update: `consul exec` is super fast as well.

+Running `w` across a several hundred node cluster takes approximately 5 seconds with `consul exec` - running it with our legacy automation tool takes about 90 seconds in comparison.